tschm/marimo-gh-pages-template/templates/README.md

 ## Example Templates

-This repository includes two example templates:
+This repository includes three example templates:

-1. `bare.html.j2`: A minimal template with basic styling
-2. `index.html.j2`: The default template with more styling and a footer
+1. `index.html.j2`: A less lean template with more styling and a footer
+2. `tailwind.html.j2`: A minimal and lean template using Tailwind CSS

 ## Best Practices

+1. **Styling**:
-1. **Styling**: Include CSS directly in the template using `<style>` tags for simplicity
+   - Include CSS directly in the template using `<style>` tags for simplicity, or
+   - Use Tailwind CSS via CDN for a utility-first approach without custom CSS
 2. **Responsive Design**: Ensure the template works well on different screen sizes
 3. **Conditional Sections**: Use `{% if %}` blocks to conditionally display sections based on data availability
 4. **Comments**: Include comments in your template to explain complex sections